-Arizona voters sue Maricopa County over 'Sharpiegate'
+Arizona voters sue Maricopa County over Sharpie use at polling sites, as officials say votes will count

 "Voters at home may use ballpoint pens in black or blue ink or a Sharpie.
 Vote Centers use fine-tip Sharpies as they have the fastest-drying ink, therefore preventing smudges when put through the Vote Center tabulation equipment," the Maricopa County Recorder's "FAQ" page reads.

-Nevertheless, the suit brought by Arizonans claims that the use of Sharpies might have prevented ballots from being counted by vote-tabulating machines.
+The suit brought by Arizonans claims that the use of Sharpies might have prevented ballots from being counted by vote-tabulating machines.

 CLICK HERE TO SEE FOX NEWS’ LIVE PROBABILITY DIALS